This chapter prescribes federal agency requirements for securing public money on deposit at depositaries.

 V Account—A four-digit alphanumeric collateral account number (such as V000) assigned to a Federal agency to which collateral can be pledged by a depositary.
 The V account number is established in CMS and NBES, and it is used in TCMM.

 Treasury’s Bureau of the Fiscal Service (Fiscal Service) promulgates rules and provides guidance for the security of public money on deposit in depositaries.
-31 CFR 202 and related collateral guidance in 31 CFR 380 are the rules outlining broad policy objectives with securing such funds.
-The TFM provides more detailed policy guidance and detailed procedures that agencies, depositaries, and FRBs must follow to ensure the funds are secured.
+The rules outlining broad policy objectives with securing such funds are included in 31 CFR 202 and related collateral guidance in 31 CFR 380.
+The Treasury Financial Manual provides more detailed policy guidance and detailed procedures that agencies, depositaries, and FRBs must follow to ensure the funds are secured.
 Each agency must remain informed of and compliant with the latest collateral regulations, rules, and procedures.

-The Fiscal Service determines the types of acceptable collateral depositaries can use to secure deposits of public money.
-The Fiscal Service also determines appropriate margins on pledged collateral.
+Fiscal Service determines the types of acceptable collateral depositaries can use to secure deposits of public money.
+Fiscal Service also determines appropriate margins on pledged collateral.

 The following subsections outline the distribution of responsibilities for securing deposits of public money.